lineville/Node.js/README.md

 display on the html page.
 The article is 5 years out of date and it would not work the way that the article described.
 I was able to get mocha to display tests on the console but not on a browser.

+-- The end-to-end walkthrough are all found in the folder node-examples.